 Perhaps I’m blind, but I can’t see any possible way that uBeam is going to be practical for the claimed situations of use in homes and businesses in open space.
 And certainly not a match for the simplicity, low cost, and efficiency of existing inductive charging systems.

-Remember, ultrasonics suck if you get anything in the way, like yourself, other people, objects etc. I can picture people trying to do the uBeam stance to find the sweet spot.
+Remember, ultrasonics suck if you get anything in the way, like yourself, other people, objects etc, and air is a horrible medium to transfer ultrasonics though.
+I can picture people trying to do the uBeam stance to find the sweet spot.
 “Come on, I’m over here you stupid steerable transmitter!”